| |

 sections of the house moving in different directions or speeds with respect to one another) by

 vibrations.
-These shearing vibrations are known in the field as "racking"
+These shearing vibrations in the home are known in the field as "racking"

 "mid-wall" vibrations ("bending") which lead to pictures rattling on vibrating walls,